iqomp/migrate/README.md

 ## Command Line

-This module create new composer command which can be used to test, create db, sync table and config, and create sql/script file for manual migration.
+This module create new composer command that can be used to test, create db, sync table and config, and print out sql/script for manual execution by developer.

 ```bash
 # Create database defined on iqomp/config/database->connections